 April 23, 2022

-I awoke to clear skies, cold temperatures, and staring Farside Elk outside my shelter.
-Robin Egg blue skies with dry, clear air was going to make this a classic Arizona hiking day.
+I awoke to clear skies, cold temperatures, and Farside Elk staring at me outside my shelter.
+Robin Egg blue skies with dry, clear air were going to make this a classic Arizona hiking day.

 I usually try to hike the trail as intended.
 There are always alternate routes like Cirque of the Towers on the CDT or Eagle Creek on the PCT, but mostly I hike the trails.
 People have called me a purist in the past, but I’m not sure that really applies since I don’t feel the need to cover every single step of an “official” trail.

-Much of the morning took me along single track across a grassy, rocky plateau, weaving in and out of Ponderosa trees and Chaparral shrubs.
-The hiking was fairly flat and easy until I transitioned to miles of flat, rocky forest service roads.
+Much of the morning took me along a single track across a grassy, rocky plateau, weaving in and out of Ponderosa trees and Chaparral shrubs.
+The hiking was pretty flat and easy until I transitioned to miles of flat, rocky forest service roads.

 The rocky forest service roads were brutal, with large and small rocks so thick that I mostly had to walk across them.
-My shoes were already rubbing my feet, and the added pounding of the constant rocks had my feet screaming.
+My shoes were already rubbing my feet, and the constant rock pounding had my feet screaming.
 By mid-afternoon, I found myself taking breaks about every 5 miles and even popping Advil, which I had not done on this trail except one other time.

 Humboldt Mountain broke up the relentless pounding rocks as it rose above the treeline in the distance.
 I was captivated by its jagged snow-covered ridges, and the seemingly lone mountain rose sharply into the sky.
 It was a beautiful scene as I hiked.

-Across the plateau, I could see some type of building complex, and as I approached, I pulled out my phone.
+Across the plateau, I could see some building complex, and as I approached, I pulled out my phone.
 This was the Lowell Observatory, and I was fascinated with anything Science/Space related.
-If there had been some type of tour, I would have been at the front of the line, but instead, I stood like a kid with my face pressed to the fence studying the complex array of systems.
-If there was a trail to the stars, I would be the first hiker in Space, and if I ever disappear, you will know I told them yes, I would go.
+If there had been some tour, I would have been at the front of the line, but instead, I stood like a kid with my face pressed to the fence studying the complex array of systems.
+If there were a trail to the stars, I would be the first hiker in Space, and if I ever disappear, you will know I told them yes, I would go.

 I was out of the water as I approached what I thought was Forest Road 128.
 I had planned poorly, and it looked like the next water source was a “tank” (cow poo water) about .7 miles off the trail.
 This was frustrating, and I had resolved to go on a water hunt as I rounded a corner and saw something orange under the overpass ahead.